Alimony Attorney in Louisville, Kentucky

 Our Attorneys Can Help You Secure a Fair Spousal Maintenance Award

 If you are getting divorced, there is a lot on your plate.
-Indeed, you may already be tasked with worrying about the outcome of a property division settlement or child custody arrangement; thinking about spousal maintenance moreover can be overwhelming.
+You may already be tasked with worrying about the outcome of a property division settlement or child custody arrangement; thinking about spousal maintenance on top of that can be overwhelming.

 At the law offices of John H. Ruby & Associates, our attorneys understand that whether you are the maintenance-seeking spouse or the spouse who may be ordered to pay maintenance, a judge’s decision regarding alimony can have a huge effect on your future.
 We will work with you to help secure a fair spousal maintenance decision, advocating for you every step of the way.